 Yes, Maple is a hardwood.
 Both Hard Maple and Soft Maple are incredibly hard and dense woods with a higher hardness rating of 1,450 lbf (6,450 N) for Hard Maple and 950 lbf (4,226 N) for Soft Maple.
-Maple wood is harder than any other softwoods and most of the hardwoods as well.
+Maple wood is harder than any other softwood and most hardwoods as well.

 But this isn’t exactly a yes or no question.

-So, in this article, we’re exploring the world of Maple wood and looking at is Maple a hardwood, how hard is Maple, Maple wood characteristics, differences between Hard Maple and Soft Maple, and many more.
+So, in this article, I’ll explore the world of Maple wood and looking at is Maple a hardwood, how hard is Maple, Maple wood characteristics, differences between Hard Maple and Soft Maple, and many more.

-Most importantly, I’ll answer frequently asked questions about how the hardness of Maple wood’s important applications like flooring is as well.
+Most importantly, I’ll answer frequently asked questions as well.

 Let’s jump in!